Multidimensional Stable driven McKean-Vlasov SDEs with distributional interaction kernel -- a regularization by noise perspective

 where $L^\alpha$ is the generator of the driving stable process $\mathcal W ${, ${D}$ a generalized gradient operator,} and $f$ belongs to a rich enough class of functions in order to characterize the law of the canonical process associated with the martingale problem solution.
 Equation \eqref{PDE_FIRST_CAR} is to be solved in a \textit{mild} sense through a Duhamel type formulation.
 Namely we \textit{formally} rewrite {it as}:

 where $(P_t^\alpha)_{t\ge 0}$ is the semigroup generated by $L^\alpha$.

 The point is that this (mild) formulation already emphasizes the difficulties and allows to understand the thresholds on the parameters arising for well-posedness in the aforementioned articles.
 Indeed, not only is the representation \eqref{MILD_LIN} implicit (in the sense that $u$ appears on both sides of the equality) but for a distributional drift, it is delicate to give a meaning to the term $P^\alpha_{s-t}[ b\cdot Du]$.
 This can somehow be done from the Bony paraproduct rule.
 Namely $b\cdot Du$ can be well-defined, as a distribution, provided the sum of the regularities of each term is positive.
 Assume now {and} for a while that $b $ is time independent and belongs to $ B_{\infty,\infty}^{\beta}(\R^d,\R^d) $, $\beta\in (-1,0) $ (or that $b=DB $ with $B\in B_{\infty,\infty}^{\beta+1}(\R^d,\R)$).
 Suppose as well that the former product makes sense as a distribution.
 It can then only be expected to lie in the same space than $b$, i.e. in $ B_{\infty,\infty}^{\beta}(\R^d,\R^d) $.
-Thus, for any (smoother) class of functions to which $f$ belongs to, the above mild representation suggests, from a \textit{heuristic} parabolic bootstrap argument, that the best one can expect is that $u\in C^{\beta+\alpha}(\R^d,\R) $ with $\beta+\alpha>1 $\footnote{Observe that since $\beta\in (-1,0) $ this means in particular that $\alpha>1 $.
-Singular drifts can be handled in the \textit{so-called} sub-critical stable regime.}.
-Thus $Du $ is expected to belong to $C^{\beta+\alpha-1}(\R^d,\R) $ with $ \beta+\alpha-1>0$.
-From the previous rule, for the product to be well defined, one should have:
+Thus, for any (smoother) class of functions to which $f$ belongs to, the above mild representation suggests, from a \textit{heuristic} parabolic bootstrap argument, that the best one can expect is that $u\in C^{\beta+\alpha}(\R^d,\R) $ with $\beta+\alpha>1 $.
+Consequently, $Du $ is expected to belong to $C^{\beta+\alpha-1}(\R^d,\R^d) $ with $ \beta+\alpha-1>0$.
+From the { Bony paraproduct rule}, for the product { $b\cdot Du$} to be well defined, one should have:

 This is precisely the threshold that appears in \cite{flan:isso:russ:17}, \cite{athr:butk:mytn:18}, \cite{CdRM-20} in the corresponding setting.
+This is somehow the price to pay, with respect to the less stringent threshold in \eqref{T1}, to derive weak well-posedness in the singular case.
 Let us specify that in \cite{dela:diel:16}, \cite{krem:perk:20} the authors manage to go below this threshold adding some structure to the drift, i.e. assuming that this latter can be enhanced into a rough path structure.
 In that case the threshold can decrease to $(2-2\alpha)/3 $.

 Even when having at hand the martingale solution, specifying rigorous integral dynamics - for an adequate notion of solution - for the formal SDE \eqref{main_NON_MCKEAN} is not easy when the drift is a distribution.
 Under the previously described conditions, it turns out that the integrated drift has to be understood as a Dirichlet process and it seems that the most accurate description of the singular dynamics, which reconstructs the drift as a Young integral with respect to a time-space convolution of the drift and the density of the driving noise, is provided in \cite{dela:diel:16} in the Brownian case and \cite{CdRM-20} for the stable Young regime.\\